terminusdb-labs/lexdata/README.md

 ## Rationals

-Every rational number has a finite, unique, lexically sortable represenation preserving the order relation on rationals *based* on a continued fraction expansion.
+Every rational number has a finite, unique, lexically sortable representation preserving the order relation on rationals *based* on (but not identical to) a continued fraction expansion.

 The continued fraction expansion has integer coefficients given by the Euclidean algorithm and this representation has very remarkable